DonyaOS/Donya/README.md

 We highly recommend using a virtual machine guest OS to save real machine.

-This method tested on debian buster net-install with an extra hard disk to install **donyOS-lfs** on it.
+This method tested on Debian buster net-install with an extra hard disk to install **donyaOS-lfs** on it.

 We want to use `/dev/sdb` device
 The extra partition is `/dev/sdb1`